-Menopause and brain fog
+Menopause and menopause and brain fog

 BRAIN FOG DEFINITION